-*Keep in mind, all of these tours are really fun (a must try in my opinion), great value for money & they take place or depart from the downtown area of Reykjavik.
+*Keep in mind, all of these tours are really fun (a must try in my opinion), great value for money and they either take place or depart from the central Reykjavik area.

 1. THE REYKJAVIK FOOD WALK

-There is no better way to enjoy and really get to know Reykjavik than by doing the Reykjavik Food Walk tour.
+There is no better way to enjoy and really get to know Reykjavik than by joining the Reykjavik Food Walk tour.

-You’ll meet awesome locals, see the highlights of Reykjavik and eat some of the best food found in Iceland.
+You’ll meet awesome locals, see the highlights of Reykjavik and eat some of the best food you can find in Iceland.